-The more students are engaged with a first udemy course topic and buy it, the more money the instructor stands to make.
+The more students are engaged with a first udemy course topic and buy it, the more money the new instructor stands to make.

 Udemy allocates 25% of all its monthly subscription revenue to its instructors every month.
 This is a pool from which instructors are paid based on the total minutes consumed by students on their courses.

-If multiple instructors take a class, the instructor revenue pool generated by Udemy is shared between them.
+If multiple instructors take a class, the average instructor revenue pool generated by Udemy is shared between them.

 You will receive 50% of the value of sales if you do not subscribe to any of Udemy’s marketing programs designed to drive udemy organic traffic to your multiple courses.
 You can also sell courses through the Udemy business program, in which case you earn 25% of the fees paid.

 Also, instructors are paid based broadly on their role in getting the students to purchase the course.
 If the instructor promotes the online course and gets the student to purchase it, then an instructor is entitled to as much as 97% of the amount paid for that course.